liamchalcroft/hypernets/readme.md

 # Useful Resources

-* The [nnU-Net Workshop](https://github.com/IML-DKFZ/hypunet-workshop) is a step-by-step introduction to nnU-Net and visualizing results using MITK.
-Regarding nnU-Net, it includes training and inference examples and an example to train on a new dataset.
+* The [hypunet Workshop](https://github.com/IML-DKFZ/hypunet-workshop) is a step-by-step introduction to hypunet and visualizing results using MITK.
+Regarding hypunet, it includes training and inference examples and an example to train on a new dataset.
 The workshop itself is a jupyter notebook, which can be executed in GoogleColab.

-* This RSNA 2021 Deep Learning Lab [notebook](https://github.com/RSNA/AI-Deep-Learning-Lab-2021/blob/main/sessions/tcia-idc/RSNA_2021_IDC_and_TCIA.ipynb) demonstrates how nnU-Net can be used to analyze public DICOM datasets available in US National Cancer Institute [Imaging Data Commons (IDC)](https://imaging.datacommons.cancer.gov).
-This notebook demonstrates how datasets suitable for the analysis with nnU-Net can be identified within IDC, how they can be preprocessed from the DICOM format to be usable with nnU-Net, and how the results of the analysis can be visualized in the notebook without having to download anything.
+* This RSNA 2021 Deep Learning Lab [notebook](https://github.com/RSNA/AI-Deep-Learning-Lab-2021/blob/main/sessions/tcia-idc/RSNA_2021_IDC_and_TCIA.ipynb) demonstrates how hypunet can be used to analyze public DICOM datasets available in US National Cancer Institute [Imaging Data Commons (IDC)](https://imaging.datacommons.cancer.gov).
+This notebook demonstrates how datasets suitable for the analysis with hypunet can be identified within IDC, how they can be preprocessed from the DICOM format to be usable with hypunet, and how the results of the analysis can be visualized in the notebook without having to download anything.
 NCI Imaging Data Commons is a cloud-based repository of publicly available cancer imaging data co-located with the analysis and exploration tools and resources.
 IDC is a node within the broader NCI [Cancer Research Data Commons (CRDC)](https://datacommons.cancer.gov/) infrastructure that provides secure access to a large, comprehensive, and expanding collection of cancer research data.

 # Acknowledgements

 <img src="HI_Logo.png" width="512px" />

-nnU-Net is developed and maintained by the Applied Computer Vision Lab (ACVL) of [Helmholtz Imaging](http://helmholtz-imaging.de).
+hypunet is developed and maintained by the Applied Computer Vision Lab (ACVL) of [Helmholtz Imaging](http://helmholtz-imaging.de).